pulkitsharma07/ascii_gen/README.md

 * `go get github.com/nfnt/resize`  (Required for resizing the image to suitable dimensions)
 * `go run main.go /path/to/image.jpeg`

-*PS: I am developing this mainly to learn Go, I do not have any substantial experience in writing Go (or ASCII generators for that matter).
+*PS: I am developing this mainly to learn Go, I do not have any considerable experience in writing Go (or ASCII generators for that matter).
 Please feel free to point out issues in the code, style, or anything in general !*